 Can Airbrush Tan Help with Stretch Marks?

 But does an airbrush tan cover stretch marks?
-It can because spray tanning works differently from natural tan since they don’t use pigment cells to offer a tan.
+It can because airbrush tanning works slightly differently than spray tanning and also from natural tanning since they don’t use pigment cells to offer a tan.
 On the contrary, the dihydroxyacetone or DHA particles present in a spray tan interacts only with the outer layer of the skin to give you the look of a tan.

 Spray tans do not have to partner with the pigment cells, and hence they can work better on stretch marks.
 The marks can even absorb some of the tanning sprays to show an even color.
 Due to this, spray tans tend to work better for stretch marks than natural tanning or any other solutions.